 There are many methods of towing vehicles, with three primary ways being tow dolly towing, trailer towing, and flat towing.

-When flat towing – also sometimes alternatively called dinghy towing, with dinghy behind the vehicle that is towed – all four wheels of the towed vehicle are on the ground, rolling as you drive the towing vehicle.
+When flat towing – also sometimes alternatively called dinghy towing, with a dinghy behind the vehicle that is towed – all four wheels of the towed vehicle are on the ground, rolling as you drive the towing vehicle.
 Most often, flat towing is done with an RV.

 Pros & cons of flat towing